cincospenguinos/TVM/README.md

 - [x] Input instruction
 - [x] Output instruction
 - [x] Sane defaults for Input/Output operations somewhere
-- [ ] All operations support address mode
+- [x] All operations support address mode
 - [ ] All operations support immediate mode
 - [ ] All operations support register mode
+- [ ] Any memory address that does not exist will immediately exist upon lookup or writing
+	* If we expand memory to fill the space, we set everything inside to 0
 - [ ] Read a TVM binary file and execute it
 - [ ] Write to a TVM binary file